 - These backups should be done in a single session while Common Tomcat is stopped so that the data stays in sync.

-- The default profile and installation locations are different in version 6.1.4 than for earlier versions of Deployment Automation.
+- The default profile and installation locations are different in version 6.1.4 and later than in earlier versions of Deployment Automation.

 profile folder and its subfolders.

-The default location of the profile on Windows for Deployment Automation versions earlier than 6.1.4 is:
+The default location of the profile for Deployment Automation version 6.1.4 and later is:

 serena_ra web application.
 It is recommended